cmcd21/Ireland_jobs_scrape/README.md

 -	New columns created, and some columns joined, depending on data in related columns
 -	Whitespace and unnecessary scraped characters dropped

-This program does not only wokr for Data Scientist job listings.
+This program does not only work for Data Scientist job listings.
 Any job can be assigned to *job_title* in cell 2

 ## Python libraries used
 - requests